protospork/scripts/irssi/README.md

 `.flip` - flip a coin
 `.roll [#d#]` - roll some dice
 `.rose` - a dice game. figure it out yourself
-`.choose` - choose one item of a list (separate choices with commas, and separate comma-separated lists of choices with pipes)
+`.choose` - choose one item of a list (separate multi-word choices with commas, and separate comma-separated lists of choices with pipes)
 `.8ball` - ask a question
 `.sin` - choose one of the seven deadly sins
 `.farnsworth` - get a random quote from professor farnsworth